Constantineau, Fleurimond

 1905-1981

-In 1935, along with his sculptor and painter friends, he founded a company that created floats for various parades in Greater Montreal, that lasted till the 1960s.
-During that same period, he taught drawing in many schools.
+In 1935, he founded, with sculptor and painter friends, a company designing allegorical floats for several parades taking place in the city of Montreal.
+This association lasted until 1960.
+At the same time, he taught drawing in numerous schools.

 • Alcan